ethereum-optimism/optimism/README.md

-├── <a href="./op-exporter">op-exporter</a>: A prometheus exporter to collect/serve metrics from an Optimism node ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./technical-documents">technical-documents</a>: audits and post-mortem documents ├── <a href="./teleportr">teleportr</a>: Bridge for teleporting ETH between L1 and L2 at low cost
+├── <a href="./op-exporter">op-exporter</a>: A prometheus exporter to collect/serve metrics from an Optimism node ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./technical-documents">technical-documents</a>: audits and post-mortem documents

-~~ BEDROCK upgrade - Not production-ready yet, part of next major upgrade ~~ ├── <a href="./packages/contracts-bedrock">packages/contracts-bedrock</a>: Bedrock smart contracts.
+~~ BEDROCK upgrade - Not production-ready yet, part of next major upgrade ~~ ├── <a href="./packages">packages</a>
+│   └── <a href="./packages/contracts-bedrock">contracts-bedrock</a>: Bedrock smart contracts.
 To be merged with ./packages/contracts.
 ├── <a href="./op-bindings">op-bindings</a>: Go bindings for Bedrock smart contracts.
 ├── <a href="./op-batcher">op-batcher</a>: L2-Batch Submitter, submits bundles of batches to L1
 ├── <a href="./op-e2e">op-e2e</a>: End-to-End testing of all bedrock components in Go